Twitter @tcdskent

 The aim of the school uniform & dress code is to:

 Students are expected to be smart.
-School uniform is to be worn correctly at all times during the school day including to and from School as well as for visits and school events unless otherwise noted.
+School uniform is to be worn correctly at all times (without amendment or adaptation) during the school day including to and from School as well as for visits and school events unless otherwise noted.
 Non-school uniform days students clothing should be smart casual and suitable for the business of the day, normal regulations regarding jewellery, hair and make-up apply on these days.

 Pupils - Year 7 to 9